lumicks/pylake/docs/tutorial/fdfitting.rst

 Global fits versus single fits
 ******************************

-The `FdFit` object manages a fit.
+The :class:`~lumicks.pylake.FdFit` object manages a fit.
 To illustrate its use, and how a global fit differs from a local fit, consider the following two examples::

     model = lk.ewlc_odijk_force("DNA")